Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 >
 > **Versioning**
 >
 > Another need expressed by the community was the need to update and change objects, either the content itself or the metadata associated with the object.
-The {{< glossary_link display="OCFL" id="ocfl" >}} relies heavily on the prior art in the [Moab] Design for Digital Object Versioning which utilizes forward deltas to track the history of the object.
+The {{< glossary_link display="OCFL" id="ocfl" >}} relies heavily on the prior art in the [Moab] Design for Digital Object Versioning which utilises forward deltas to track the history of the object.
 Utilizing this schema allows implementers of the {{< glossary_link display="OCFL" id="ocfl" >}} to easily recreate past versions of an {{< glossary_link display="OCFL" id="ocfl" >}} object.
 Like with objects, the {{< glossary_link display="OCFL" id="ocfl" >}} remains silent on when versioning should occur recognizing this may differ from implementation to implementation.
 >
 > **Robustness**
 >